-- Remove the protection cap I (Fig. 15.6) from the mechanical pressure adjustment components levering with a flat screwdriver in the slots H. - Start the boiler at its maximum power.
+- Remove the protection cap I (Fig. 15.7) from the mechanical pressure adjustment components levering with a flat screwdriver in the slots H. - Start the boiler at its maximum power.

-Figure 15.6 Ensure that the boiler is not range rated.

-Rotate the maximum gas pressure adjustment (F in Fig. 15.5) until you obtain the required pressure (by rotating clockwise the pressure increases).
-Turn the boiler off and disconnect one of the two connectors (E in Fig. 15.5).

-- Start the boiler and rotate the minimum gas pressure adjustment (G in Fig. 15.5) until you obtain the required pressure (by rotating clockwise the pressure increases). - Turn the boiler off and re-connect the wire to the modulating operator. - Start the boiler and check again the maximum gas pressure setting. - Turn the boiler off and disconnect the gauge.
+- Ensure that the boiler is not range rated. - Rotate the maximum gas pressure adjustment (F in Fig. 15.5) until you obtain the required pressure (by rotating clockwise the pressure increases). - Turn the boiler off and disconnect one of the two connectors (E in Fig. 15.5). - · Start the boiler and rotate the minimum gas pressure adjustment (G in Fig. 15.5) until you obtain the required pressure (by rotating clockwise the pressure increases). - Turn the boiler off and re-connect the wire to the modulating operator. - · Start the boiler and check again the maximum gas pressure setting. - Turn the boiler off and disconnect the gauge. - Close the lid of the sealed chamber.

 Important: after the checks all of the test points must be sealed.